JackyOOOO/Algo/README.md

-This is the implementation of the CERM model.
+This is the implementation of the CERM model (reference: https://arxiv.org/pdf/2103.03275.pdf).
 The package is extremely easy to use that only 3 lines are neeeded.

 Objective: Estimate credit losses per year given a scenario with multi factors (e.g., Economic condition, Climate, Other impacts)

 Input:
 1. Exposure of the portfolio